Madhavaram Milk Colony: Neighbourhoods

 Madhavaram Milk Colony is just 5 km from Perambur and 6.7 km from Manali and 13 km from Annanagar and 11.5 km from Tiruvotiiyur.
 The nearest railway station is Perambur and Chennai Central at just 6 km.

 Aavin

-Madhavaram Milk Colony is the Tamil Nadu Co-operative milk producers' Federation Ltd's first dairy in Chennai.
-Started in the year 1992, this unit is the central dairy of Aavin with a capacity of 3.0 LLPD.
-This Dairy carry out Processing, Packing and Distribution of Milk and Milk Products as per HACCP, MMPO and NDDB Norms.
+Madhavaram Milk Colony is the home to the Tamil Nadu Co-operative Milk Producers' Federation Ltd's first dairy processing plant in Chennai.
+Founded 1992, the unit is the central dairy of Aavin with a capacity of 3.0 LLPD.

-The Head Office of Tamil Nadu Co-operative milk producers' Federation Ltd. is located at Aavin Illam near to the Main gate.